cpmech/gosl/la/README.md

 2. `SpSolveC` with complex numbers

-Note however that the high level functions shouldn't be used for repeated executions because memory would be constantly allocated and deallocated.
+Note however that the high level functions shouldn't be used for repeated executions because memory would be constantly allocated and released.

 ## Examples